-Covid-19 measures caused delays in supply chains, which, in turn, caused a growing trend in smuggling and counterfeit cases.
-In this regard, there were many police operations for counterfeit pharmaceutical products.
+Covid-19 measures caused delays in supply chains which caused a growing trend in smuggling and counterfeit cases, in this regard there were many police operations for counterfeit pharmaceutical products.

-Many of these police operations made it to the headlines.
-An extremely high amount of counterfeit pharmaceutical products were seized including ones used in covid-19 treatment protocol and steroids, slimming and fat-burner products.
-A rising demand for vitamins during the pandemic has increased counterfeiting activities for that area as well.
-About 1.5 million counterfeit vitamins were seized in a single action.
+Many of these police operations had made to the headlines.
+Enormously high amount of counterfeit pharmaceutical products was seized including the ones used in Covid-19 treatment protocol, steroids, slimming and fat-burner products.
+Raising demands for vitamins during the pandemic has increased counterfeiting activities for that area as well.
+Around 1.5 million valued counterfeit vitamins have been seized in a single action.

-In addition, owing to its geopolitical position in the Middle East and Europe, Turkey faces serious problems regarding drug diversion and drug trafficking and has become a smuggling route for the illegal drug trade.
+In addition, due to its geopolitical position in the Middle East and Europe, Turkey faces serious problems regarding drug diversion and drug trafficking and has become a smuggling route for the illegal drug trade.
 Beyond the trademark infringement perspective, drug trafficking in Turkey is handled by government and police forces as well as by international operations.

-Primarily for pharmaceuticals that are expensive and are for life-threatening illnesses (eg, cancer), there were multifaceted ongoing operations.
-The essential importance of these mixed counterfeit goods was the fact that they were being sold as original and were overpriced, taking advantage of the shortage caused by the pandemic.
+Primarily for pharmaceuticals that are expensive and are for the life-threatening illnesses i.e., cancer, there were multifaceted ongoing operations.
+As the counterfeiting activities contain cross-continental counterfeiting activities including theft, fraud along with parallel import original and re-packaged goods.
+Essential importance of these mixed counterfeit goods was the fact that they were being sold as original and overpriced by taking advantage of the shortage caused by pandemic.

-Another drug diversion case involving bribery, peculation and forgery was mostly focused on cancer and organ transplantation pharmaceuticals in the areas where immigrants were located.
-A few health professionals and pharmacists were involved in these serious crimes, which caused a diversion into the Middle East where the pharmaceutical goods had been diverted.
+Another drug diversion case involving bribery, peculation, forgery was mostly focused on cancer and organ transplantation pharmaceuticals in the areas where the immigrants were located.
+A few health professionals and pharmacists were involved into these series crimes, which caused the diversion to expand into the Middle East very easily and raise of the pharmaceutical goods that have been diverted.